Diagnosis

 - Can you describe your child's symptoms?

-- Does your child have any breathing problems, such as running out of breath easily or breathing rapidly?
+- Does your child have any breathing trouble, such as fast breathing or running out of breath easily?

 - Does your child tire easily?